cloudfoundry-community-attic/sslproxy-boshrelease/README.md

 Bosh release for a SSL Proxy
 ============================

-One of the fastest ways to get a SSL proxy in front of your CloudFoundry router running on any infrastructure is too deploy this bosh release.
+One of the fastest ways to get a SSL proxy in front of your CloudFoundry router running on any infrastructure is to deploy this bosh release.

 Usage
 -----